Terncode/midi-data-player/readme.md

 Midi player based on https://github.com/grimmdude/MidiPlayerJS with full typescript support

-Simple midi reader and player.<br>
-This player does not produce sound it just outputs data to user.
+Simple midi read reads midi file and outputs data in JSON events in realtime.
+This player only emits data it does not produce any sound